AMERICAN UNIVERSITY TRANSFER

 at Green River).

-organizations, and work experience all adds to a student
+organizations, and work experience all adds to a student’s chance of

 admission.
 This is particularly true in admission to elite universities,